jylisadoney/soc/2-databases.md

 * Read the `Abstract/Details`
 * Make note of useful `subject headings`
   * Subject headings are the terms databases use to describe specific concepts
 	  * Include them in your search to get more specific results

-## Access the full-text: Part I
+## Access the full-text
 * Read the article online or download the PDF

-## Access the full-text: Part II
+If necessary:
 * Click the `Find It` icon to check for full-text
 * Under `View It`, click the link that provides access to the article
   * If there are no links under `View It`, request the article for **free** via <a href ="https://www.lib.uidaho.edu/services/ill/" target="_blank">Interlibrary Loan</a>